Rhythm Pharmaceuticals Inc. (RYTM): Skating on Thin Ice? We Know the Answer

 Needham gave a rating of “Buy” to RYTM, setting the target price at $25 in the report published on June 17th of the current year.

-During the last 5 trading sessions, RYTM fell by -1.54%, which changed the moving average for the period of 200-days by +80.67% in comparison to the 20-day moving average, which settled at $23.46.
-In addition, Rhythm Pharmaceuticals Inc. saw 117.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RYTM rose by +5.00%, which changed the moving average for the period of 200-days by +165.40% in comparison to the 20-day moving average, which settled at $23.89.
+In addition, Rhythm Pharmaceuticals Inc. saw 165.13% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading